rah/optimal-search/README.md

 The study was conducted as part of an unfinished PhD thesis at James Cook University in 1984 and 1985.
 Two study sites and two species of Polinices were investigated:

-- _Polynices conicus_ in Townsville
+- _Polynices conicus_ in Townsville between Rowes Bay and Pallarenda
-- _Polynices incea_ on the Sunshine Coast at Marcoola
+- _Polynices incea_ on the Sunshine Coast between Marcoola and Mudjimba

 The data directory contains: